Logistic Q-Learning: ANALYSIS

-\paragraph{Error-propagation analysis of \QREPS.} We now provide guarantees regarding the propagation of optimization errors in the general \QREPS algorithm template.
+\paragraph{Error propagation of \QREPS.} We first provide guarantees regarding the propagation of optimization errors in the general \QREPS algorithm template.
 Specifically, we will study how the suboptimality of each policy evaluation step impacts the convergence rate of the sequence of policies to the optimal policy in terms of the corresponding expected rewards.
 To this end, we let $\theta_k^* = \argmin_\theta \GG_k(\theta)$, and define the suboptimality gap associated with the parameter vector $\theta_k$ computed by \QREPSEVAL as $\varepsilon_k = \GG_k(\theta_k) - \GG_k(\theta_k^*)$.
-Denoting the normalized discounted return associated with policy $\pi_k$ as $R_k$ and the optimal return as $R^*$, our main result is stated as follows: \begin{theorem} Suppose that Assumptions~\ref{ass:conc} and~\ref{ass:linMDP} hold.
+Denoting the normalized discounted return associated with policy $\pi_k$ as $R_k = \iprod{d}{r}$ and the optimal return $R^* = \iprod{d^*}{r}$, our main result is stated as follows: \begin{theorem} Suppose that Assumptions~\ref{ass:conc} and~\ref{ass:linMDP} hold and let $d^* = \argmax_{d\in\MM^*} \iprod{d}{r}$.
 Then, the policy sequence output by \QREPS satisfies

 \end{theorem} The proof can be found in Appendix~\ref{app:mainproof}.
-The theorem implies that whenever the bound increases sublinearly, the average quality of the policies output by \QREPS approaches that of the optimal policy: $\lim_{K\ra\infty} \frac{\sum_{k=1}^K R_k}{K} = R^*$.
-An immediate observation is that when one can guarantee perfect policy evaluation steps ($\varepsilon_k=0$ for all $k$), then the expected return converges to the optimum at a rate of $1/K$, as expected for mirror-descent algorithms optimizing a fixed linear loss, and also matching the best known rates for natural policy gradient methods \citep{AKLM20}.
+The theorem implies that whenever the bound increases sublinearly, the average quality of the policies output by \QREPS approaches that of the optimal policy: $\lim_{K\ra\infty} \frac{1}{K} \sum_{k=1}^K R_k= R^*$.
+An immediate observation is that the policy updates are perfectly accurate (i.e., $\varepsilon_k=0$ for all $k$), then the expected return is guaranteed to converge to the optimum at a rate of $1/K$, as expected for mirror-descent algorithms optimizing a fixed linear loss, and also matching the best known rates for natural policy gradient methods \citep{AKLM20}.
 In the more interesting case where the evaluation steps are not perfect, the correct choice of the regularization parameters depends on the magnitude of the evaluation errors.
 Theorem~\ref{thm:conc} below provides bounds on these errors when using the minimizer of the empirical LBE for policy evaluation.